-There are several varieties and countries of origin of Chamomile (sometimes referred to as bachelor buttons because of the shape of the flower heads), but the best quality comes from Egypt.
+There are several varieties and countries of origin of Chamomile, but the best quality comes from Egypt.
 The sandy loam and nutrients from the Nile create perfect growing conditions for this organic herbal tea.
-Chamomile flowers have a yellow center and white petal.
-The golden yellow infusion of this organic loose leaf herbal tea is (not surprisingly) floral, almost buttery, with the tiniest bit of tartness in the finish; it is truly a gem of organic herbal tea from Africa.
+Chamomile flowers are daisy-like in appearance with a yellow center and white petal.
+Our chamomile is meticulously harvested and hand packed to retain as many whole flowers as possible.
+The golden yellow infusion of this caffeine free organic loose leaf herbal tea is (not surprisingly) floral, almost buttery, with the tiniest bit of tartness in the finish; it is truly a gem of organic herbal tea from Africa.

 Ingredients: organic Egyptian chamomile

 Positioned on the crossroads of the ancient spice road, Egypt has a long history in growing, processing, and preparing herbs.
 Not only does the fertile land of the Nile delta provide ideal growing conditions, but thousands of years of knowledge have created highly skilled farmers.
 The earliest written records of herbal practices in Egypt are found in the Ebers Papyrus dating from about 1500 BCE, which contains over 700 references to herbal remedies.
 In much of Egypt, growing and processing herbs is still done in the traditional way -- planting, harvesting and processing by hand.
 For some herbs like chamomile, this manual process is still required to keep the flowers as intact as possible.